kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

             uses delayed allocation, and
             was not available on a node> {
       <randomly pick one of those resources and
-       tell resource driver to deallocate it by setting `Deallocate` and removing the pod from `claim.status.reservedFor` (if present there)> }
+       tell resource driver to deallocate it by setting `claim.status.deallocationRequested` and removing the pod from `claim.status.reservedFor` (if present there)> }
   } else if <all resources allocated> {